galberding/FleckDetect/README.md

 ```
 Workspace currently set to: workspace_name
 Active model not set!
+No model specified, searching for local model ...
-No active model specified.
-This should be resolved after selecting a model after training with --sel <iteration>
+Selecting a model after training with --sel <iteration> or copy it in the workspace.
 Try to link files from msrab_train
 Create pairs
 100%|██████████████████████████████████████████████| 4913/4913 [00:04<00:00, 1119.95it/s]